filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 - The payment indicated in the voucher is not taken out of the payment channel funds upon creation and exchange of vouchers between the client and the provider.
 - In order for money to be transferred to the provider's payment channel side, the provider has to *redeem* the voucher
 - In order for money to be taken out of the payment channel, the provider has to submit the voucher on-chain and `Collect` the funds.
-- Both redeeming and collecting vouchers/funds can be done at any time during the data transfer, but collecting funds involves the blockchain, which means that it incurs gas cost.
+- Both redeeming and collecting vouchers/funds can be done at any time during the data transfer, but redeeming vouchers and collecting funds involves the blockchain, which further means that it incurs gas cost.
-- Once the data transfer is complete, there is a 12hr period within which the provider has to submit the redeemed vouchers on-chain in order to collect the funds.
-Otherwise, the client is free to close the channel, in which case, the provider loses the funds.
+- Once the data transfer is complete, the client or provider may Settle the channel.
+There is then a 12hr period within which the provider has to submit the redeemed vouchers on-chain in order to collect the funds.
+Once the 12hr period is complete, the client may collect any unclaimed funds from the channel, and the provider loses the funds for vouchers they did not submit.
 - The provider can ask for a small payment ahead of the transfer, before they start unsealing data.
 The payment is meant to support the providers' computational cost of unsealing the first chunk of data (where chunk is the agreed step-wise data transfer).
 This process is needed in order to avoid clients from carrying out a DoS attack, according to which they start several deals and cause the provider to engage a large amount of computational resources.

 ## Bootstrapping Trust